 Members

 A user is a global identity in LakeSail (one email, one set of credentials).
 A member is the org-scoped link between that user and your organization.
-Everything you do in LakeSail — ownership, audit trails, role assignments — is tracked against the member, not the user, so the same person can belong to multiple organizations cleanly.
+Ownership, audit trails, and role assignments are all tracked against the member rather than the user, so the same person can belong to multiple organizations without conflicts.

 This page covers the member lifecycle and the account-type distinction that determines who controls a member's profile.